 The Dual Apprenticeship Training System is a kind of vocational training which combining the needs of the labour market, the on-the-job training in the company and on the other hand the institution-based learning.

 How does it function?

 The dual system is comprised of alternating On-the-job and Off-the-job training periods.
 While the training in the workshops of VETA the apprentices learn the basic, predominantly practical skills from special trained teacher.
 All teacher having behind the theoretical knowledge a good based practical knowledge, they are specially trained for the dual system apprenticeship training.

 While the On- the- job training in the company, the apprentices learn the real working environment as an employee at their company and they will be trained to the required competencies of the company.

-Since 2011 a resident consultant from the Handwerkskammer Hamburg is providing managerial and technical know how to help VETA set up a Dual Apprenticeship Training System in Auto-mechanics and Electrical in Dar es Salaam, and Hospitality in Moshi.
+Since 2011 a resident consultant from the Handwerkskammer Hamburg is providing managerial and technical know-how to help VETA set up a Dual Apprenticeship Training System in Auto-mechanics and Electrical in Dar es Salaam, and also Hospitality in Moshi.

 Newly renovated training facilities at VETA have been designed to offer an adequate training environment for the apprentices to learn their skills hands-on.

 During special workshops with representatives of the industries, tailor made training programs have been designed to suit the needs of the local industries.